Learn how to reduce your income and estate tax, fast.

 JOIN 1,000+ FOUNDERS, EMPLOYEES, AND INVESTORS WHO TRUST VALUR

 Are you looking to invest in solar energy for the tax benefits but overwhelmed by the jargon and complexity?
-In this guide, we will break down two popular solar investment structures: sale-leasebacks and flip partnerships.
+In this guide, we will break down two popular solar project structures: sale-leasebacks and flip partnerships.

-Before we move on to explain each structure, it is useful to understand the two key tax benefits we get from solar investments: tax credits and depreciation.
+Before we move on to explain each structure, it is useful to understand the two key tax benefits we get from buying solar project: tax credits and depreciation.
 In summary, tax credits are a dollar-for-dollar reduction in the amount of taxes you owe.
-The Government lets you deduct a certain percentage of solar investment costs from your taxes.
+The Government lets you deduct a certain percentage of solar project purchase costs from your taxes.
 Depreciation, instead, refers to the amount of value that a physical asset loses over time.
 From a tax standpoint, depreciation is relevant because you can take a deduction for some or all of the amount of the value an asset loses over time, reducing your taxable income and saving money on your taxes.
 You can read more about both tax benefits here.

 We will now explain how each structure works and their financial benefits, risks, and comparisons to help you make an informed decision.